Kawasaki KB100 RTZ: Features

 In March–April 1996 the KB125 was launched.
 A 12.5 bhp machine, it looked exactly like th KB100, except that the side panels said "KB125".
 A few months on, the paintwork was changed, which gave the bike a more contemporary look.
 The bike didn't sell too much even though it had more power than the comparable Yamaha RXG (11.8 bhp).
 Bajaj Engineers also experimented with a five-speed version of the bike, called the KB125 Prowler, but none seem to have been sold.

 Legacy

-A reliable, (relatively) fuel efficient machine, the KB100 has quite a few patrons, especially in Pune and Bangalore.
+A reliable, (relatively) fuel efficient machine, the KB100 has quite a few patrons, especially in Pune and Bengaluru.
 Though it does not enjoy the same status or reputation of the Yamaha RXs or the Suzuki Shoguns 110 cc 14 bhp, it still is an important milestone in the history of Indian motorcycling.
 It was produced until 2000.
 When emission regulations were made more stringent by Indian government, Bajaj was forced to halt its production.
 The looks and a big bike feel and superior engine noise is noteworthy.
 The RTZ has a tachometer and fuel gauge from its first production.